libris/librisxl/rest/API.md

   Default is 200.
 * `_offset` - Number of hits to skip in the result, used for pagination.
   Default is 0.
+* `_fieldsToInclude` - Only include the specified fields (comma-delimited) in the results.
+  If not set, all fields are returned.

 Records can be filtered on field values.
 Specifying multiple values for the same field can be done by repeating the parameter or by giving a comma-separated list as value.
 Specifying multiple fields